jham005/aoc/README.md

 This project contains the code I wrote for the 2024 AoC.
 You can find the puzzle questions at <https://adventofcode.com/2024>.

+## Day 6: (48:06 + 1:21:49 = 2:09:55, rank 7725)

+Plenty of fiddly detail to contend with today.
+I can see how doing these events regularly would help.
+The puzzles have a certain style that takes a while to get used to.

+I started out writing `walk` as a `while`-loop, but it soon became apparent that recursion would make things easier.
+It eventually did (but I had to break my private challenge of avoiding `import`s, although `@tailrec` is arguably a core feature).
+In fact, the more functional I made the code the easier it was to get it right.
+Passing the guard's position and direction as arguments (rather than having them as `var`s) meant it was really clear when the guard moved position vs. just changing direction.
+I still left the grid mutable, so I could record the path explicitly.
+This proved to be a major obstacle for solving the second part.
+The second part required trying out different positions for the obstacle, so I decided cloning the grid would be the easiest way to do that.
+But of course Java (and hence Scala) `.clone()` is shallow - leaving the underlying arrays intact.
+Once I twigged (hurrah for `println`) things started to come together.

+I also messed up the logic for detecting if the guard had looped.
+The easiest method would have been to just keep a count of how many steps he had taken, but instead I tried to look at the board for footsteps.
+Sadly, this ignores the direction!
+When I adopted the "proper" approach of maintaining a set of locations and directions, it all came together.

 ## Day 5: (40.57 + 59:33 = 1:40:30, rank 10436)

 Interesting puzzle today.
 I think solving the second part first might